linode/docs/docs/platform/manager/using-the-linode-shell-lish/index.md

 This command format works for all Lish functionality.

-## Lish Gateway Fingerprints
+## Lish Gateway Fingerprints and MD5s

-The valid fingerprints for the Lish gateway boxes in our data centers are as follows:
+The valid fingerprints for the Lish gateway boxes in our data centers and their MD5s are as follows:

 ### Atlanta